 A frequent question when considering a car title loan is “can I get a title loan on an older car?”.
-Yes, you can get a car title loan on an older car as long as it has enough value to support the loan.
+The short answer is yes, you can get a car title loan on an older car as long as it has enough value to support the loan.

 Car title loans are secured loans that use the equity in the vehicle, instead of a credit score, to determine the amount you can borrow.
 This makes the value of the vehicle very important.